Chasing Truth: Chapter 20

 He laughed softly and turned his head to press a kiss to her temple.
 “I’ve given you everything I can.
 The choice is yours to make.”

 Mari hesitated as she slowly pulled out of his arms.
 She looked at Gage before looking back to Raoul.
 Finally she pushed out a breath.

 “I told myself I would do it for Mom, because she would want that.
 And that’s true, but I need to do this for me too.
 I’ve had questions and me being mad isn’t worth not getting the answers.
 So I’ll meet him.
 Not for Mom.
 Not for him.
 Not for anybody else.
 I’m doing it for me.
 Risks and all.”
 She squeezed the back of her neck as she rose from the table.
 “So like I said, set that up and give me a little warning.
 At least a day.”

 Gage’s shoulders dropped and a small smile played at his lips.
 “You always were wise beyond your years.”

 She shrugged then grabbed her gift and lifted the plate up toward Allison.
 With a faint smile of thanks, she backed up toward the door.
 “Thanks for dinner.
 I’ll catch up with you guys later.
 Just…let me know when you know…something.”

 “Goodnight Mari,” Allison returned with a gentle smile as she let herself out of the house.

 It was done.
-The only thing left to do was wait for Blake’s arrival.
-Just because she made the decision didn’t mean she was ready for the outcomes though.
+The only thing left to do was wait for word from Blake.
+Just because she made the decision didn’t mean she was ready for the outcome though.
 She needed to use that time to pull herself together and prepare for that.